 For a lively atmosphere

-- Gato – This restaurant opened by celebrity chef Bobby Flay serves Spanish/Mediterranean fare in a big, loud space.
+- Gato (NOW CLOSED) – This restaurant opened by celebrity chef Bobby Flay serves Spanish/Mediterranean fare in a big, loud space.
 They have fantastic specials, seafood and meats.

 - Lafayette – This French brasserie and bakery has one of the best outdoor seating patios if you like people-watching on the street.
 They are often a part of Restaurant Week, which was the first time I dined there.
 I have since been back for breakfast, which was lovely and fresh!